WHAT IS THE RIGHT TROLLING MOTOR BATTERY

 - What are the different kinds of Deep Cycle Batteries?

-- Sealed AGM batteries and Lead Acid Wet Cell batteries
+- Sealed AGM batteries, Lead Acid Wet Cell batteries, and Lithium or LiFePo4 batteries.

 - Will my car battery work for my trolling motor?